jariast/obsidian-notes/React/React/FullStack Course/Part 8 GraphQL/Exercises/8d Exercises.md

 We added a new `Login` component which is in charge of calling the mutation `LOGIN`, we decided to go with uncontrolled forms because we don't need to make any sort of validations, we just need to submit the user credentials.

 In the `App` component we're using [[Custom Hooks#Custom Local Storage hook]] to save and retrieve the token from the local storage.
-We also added some guards to functionaliti
+We also added some guards to functionalities like Adding a Book so only logged in users can access that page.